The Certification Program

 Upon agreement, the INC will notify an authorized Certifying Body to coordinate directly with the applicant the audit date and time.

 For applicants with multiple farms or facilities, a representative subset will be inspected, as it is common practice in certification programs.
-The evaluation will combining on-site inspections and remote audits.
-Assessments may include field inspections, document reviews, and, where necessary, access to the applicant’s confidential information.

 Information obtained will be handled with strict confidentially.